ventureindexco/web/src/introduction.md

 # Introduction

-Venture Index is an attempt to index the Philippines local startup ecosystem.
+Venture Index: Indexing the Philippines local startup ecosystem.

 Our goal is to index the following: